LonnyGomes/phonegap-offline/README.md

 ### Overview
 In your project's Gruntfile, add a section named `phonegap_offline` to the data object passed into `grunt.initConfig()`.

 The following configuration would initialize a phongap app targeted for `ios` within the `app` with an app id of `com.fakecompany.appid`, an app name of `appName` and it would respond to a URL scheme of `faceurlscheme://`.

 The base HTML template for phonegap would be copied from `test/fixtures/www` and it's `ios` template from `test/fixtures/ios`.
 After adding the `ios` platform, the app icons from the `icons` folder will be copied into the proper phonegap location for the `ios` build.

+By running `phonegap_offline:plugins` an offline version of `cordova-plugin-console` would be installed for the `ios` platform.

 ```js
 grunt.initConfig({